Vivian-Green/ublock-hide-yt-playables/.github/ISSUE_TEMPLATE/shorts-not-being-filtered.md

 ---
-name: Shorts not being filtered
+name: Playables not being filtered
-about: Report a Shorts element that's not being filtered.
+about: Report a Playable element that's not being filtered.
 title: ''
 labels: bug
 assignees: ''